Giovanni Tedesco: Coaching career

-After a few months as team manager of Palermo, Tedesco was moved into the youth coaching staff, initially working alongside youth system chief Rosario Argento as his aide; later in September 2011 Tedesco took his first coaching job, as head of the under-17 Allievi Regionali team for Palermo.
+After a few months as team manager of Palermo, Tedesco was moved into the youth coaching staff, initially working alongside youth system chief Rosario Argento as his aide; later, in September 2011, Tedesco took his first coaching job as head of the under-17 Allievi Regionali team for Palermo.

 On 26 June 2012, Tedesco amicably parted ways with Palermo to pursue a head coaching career.
 The next day he was announced as new coach of Lega Pro Seconda Divisione club Foligno, but he was sacked after four matches.

-On 6 April 2014, Tedesco was assigned as the new manager for Floriana FC.
+On 6 April 2014, Tedesco was assigned as the new manager for Floriana.
 He then switched to another Maltese team, Birkirkara, also coaching former Palermo teammate Fabrizio Miccoli.

 On 25 January 2016, a few weeks after he departed from Birkirkara, Tedesco was announced as the new head coach of his hometown club Palermo, as the club was searching for a trainer with the required UEFA Pro coaching badges due to newly appointed Guillermo Barros Schelotto's pending issues in that sense.
 On that sense, Tedesco will officially fill in the role of head coach and hold press conferences till the end of the season, with Schelotto working alongside him as a "team manager" till his bureaucratic issues will not get solved.

 On 10 February 2016, following Schelotto's resignation after UEFA's refusal to hand him a valid European coaching authorization, Palermo announced that it had promoted Primavera youth coach Giovanni Bosi as new head coach, with Tedesco as his technical collaborator.

 He successively left Palermo in order to return to Floriana as head coach on 15 June 2016.

-Further to 2017–18 Maltese FA Trophy defeat against Naxxar Lions F.C., Tedesco resigned with immediate effect as Head Coach of Floriana.
+Further to 2017–18 Maltese FA Trophy defeat against Naxxar Lions, Tedesco resigned with immediate effect as Head Coach of Floriana.

-At the end of May 2018, he was appointed as coach of Ħamrun Spartans F.C.
+At the end of May 2018, he was appointed as coach of Ħamrun Spartans.
 After reaching the fourth place in the league, he resigned from his position at the end of the season.

 Right after leaving, he signed a new three-years contract with Gżira United.
 On 18 July 2019, he surprisingly guided Gżira United to eliminate Croatian powerhouse Hajduk Split in the 2019–20 UEFA Europa League first qualifying round by defeating them at home 3–1.
 On 21 January 2020 Tedesco was sacked by the Maroons, leaving the team at the fourth position in the league.